pbmundas/library/_posts/2025-09-22-example-post.md

 ---
 layout: default
 title: Example Blog Post
-category: Category1  # This becomes a main topic in sidebar
+category: Threat Hunting  # This becomes a main topic in sidebar
 ---
 This is post content.